pyveci/racker/README.rst

        prefixed with ``postroj-``.
        Examples: ``postroj-debian-buster``, ``postroj-centos-8``.

-- | Q: How large are filesystem images?
+- | Q: How large are curated filesystem images?
-  | A: postroj prefers to use "slim" variants of filesystem images, aiming to
+  | A: The preference for curated filesystem images is to use their corresponding
-       only use artefacts with download sizes < 100 MB.
+       "slim" variants where possible, aiming to only use artefacts with download sizes < 100 MB.

 - | Q: Are container disks ephemeral?
   | A: Yes, by default, all container images will be ephemeral, i.e. all changes to
        them are volatile.

-- | Q: Where does postroj store its data?
+- | Q: Where does the program store its data?
-  | A: The managed environment used by postroj is stored at ``/var/lib/postroj``.
+  | A: Data is stored at ``/var/lib/postroj``.
-       In this manner, it completely gets out of the way of any other machine images located at ``/var/lib/machines``.
-Thus, images created by postroj images will not be listed by ``machinectl list-images``.
+       In this manner, it completely gets out of the way of any other images, for example located at ``/var/lib/machines``.
+Thus, any images created or managed by Racker will not be listed by ``machinectl list-images``.
   | A: The download cache is located at ``/var/cache/postroj/downloads``.

 - | Q: Where are the filesystem images stored?